 It’s not practical to pursue his passion, he believes.
-So I told him that the reason is because he’s doing it wrong – or more exactly, because he has put a division between his work and his passion.
+So I told him that the reason is that he’s doing it wrong or more exactly because he has put a division between his work and his passion.

-He has consciously decided that insurance and comic books are like oil and water, two things that you could never mix together.
+He has consciously decided that insurance and comic books are like oil and water, two things that you could never mix.

-And that’s what he’s doing wrong – so I offered him these advise.
+And that’s what he’s doing wrong – so I offered him this advice.

 Find clients that love comic books.
 This way, he can talk about insurance AND comic books with the same person, thus merging both his work and his passion.

 Work with an illustrator and create a comic book that explains insurance, which he can use for marketing.
-I’m sure this project will be very interesting for him.
+I’m sure this project will be very interesting to him.

 Give a chess piece to a girl who loves dolls and she’ll play with it as if it’s a doll.

-That chess piece is your “job” and playing with dolls is your “passion” – and with enough creativity and imagination, you’ll discover that your passion can exist everywhere – even at work.
+That chess piece is your “job” and playing with dolls is your “passion”; with enough creativity and imagination, you’ll discover that your passion can exist everywhere – even at work.

 Don’t simply follow your passion, instead cultivate your passion in the work you do.